tonebase/tonebase-interviews-fs-fe/README.md

   - Declarative-ness

-NOTE: There are no bonus points for completing both options but you are, of course, free to do so!
-Please choose one option and indicate your choice in the documents accompanying any submission :)

 **When Complete**

 When you're good to go with your implementation and/or happy with it feel free to make a P.R. into this repo. under a new branch titled `${ YOUR_NAME--FullStack--FrontEnd }`